 You can find gigs using freelance-specific websites such as Freelancer and Upwork, as well as big job sites like Indeed.
 You should also consider joining an organization specifically for freelancers in your area of specialty.
 Such groups often let you post online information about yourself and the specific skills you can provide, and they may send out email alerts or have a jobs board with contact information for those seeking freelance help.

-A freelancers organization can also provide a social outlet, connecting you with people who do the same work you do and are interested in the same things as you.
+A freelancer organization can provide a social outlet, connecting you with people who do the same work you do and are interested in the same things as you.

-Life coaching is another promising online career option, particularly if you have solid communication skills and a desire to help others succeed in their personal or professional life.
+If you've been successful in running your small business, then maybe it's time to help others.
+Coaching is another promising online income stream, particularly if you have solid communication skills and a desire to help others succeed.
 Many people need a nudge to get them past a mental roadblock that's standing in the way of personal happiness or career confidence.
-As an online coach, you can offer advice to help them change their mindset and improve their lives.
+As an online coach, you can offer advice to help them change their mindset and improve their lives and businesses.

-One of the hardest things about becoming a life coach is finding a client base.
+One of the hardest things about becoming a business coach is finding a client base.
 When you're just starting out, you might try advertising online and offering to speak to community groups.

-Having a professional certification can make you a more credible choice when someone is seeking a coach.
-And offering the testimonials of previous clients on your website also makes you a more attractive candidate.
+Having a professional certification can make you a more credible choice when someone is seeking a business coach (you'll want to set yourself apart from others who may actually be running scams).
+Offering the testimonials of previous clients on your website also makes you a more attractive candidate.

 Like e-books, online courses generate passive income after you've created them and made them available online.
-If you have a knack for teaching and a set of skills you would like to share with others, consider creating online courses as a way of making additional money.
+If you have a knack for teaching others, consider creating online courses as a way of making additional money.

 In addition to knowledge in a particular subject area, you will need to have an engaging presence in your videos.
 If you can't retain potential students' attention, they won't come back for more classes.